layanwaleed12/simple-uber-app/README.md

 o	Notifications are enabled for reminders and updates.
 ________________________________________
 ## Future Work

-1. Enhanced User Profiles:
-o	Add support for profile pictures and custom preferences.
-2. Multilingual Support:
+1. Multilingual Support:
 o	Introduce multiple language options .
-3. Improved UI/UX:
+2. Improved UI/UX:
 o	Update the interface for a more modern and interactive user experience.
-4. Enhanced "With Me" Feature: o	Expand this feature to allow scheduled rides and better community engagement. o	Make the "With Me" feature a regular option for daily trips.
+3. Enhanced "With Me" Feature: o	Expand this feature to allow scheduled rides and better community engagement. o	Make the "With Me" feature a regular option for daily trips.